janierdavila/Eagle/README.md

 ## TODO

- - Refactor to use MVVM and write some Unit Test
  - Add Source Control integration, so dirs monitored can be associated with a repo and notifications can include the last 5 checkings for instance
  - I don't know...whatever else I can come up with...